Caripson/ProML/docs/caching.md

 # 25. Caching

 **Core Principle:** Identical prompt executions should not be wastefully repeated.
-The PromptLang runtime should support caching, allowing it to store and instantly retrieve responses for previously seen requests, saving significant time and cost.
+The ProML runtime should support caching, allowing it to store and instantly retrieve responses for previously seen requests, saving significant time and cost.

 This principle treats prompt execution like a pure function: for the same input, you should get the same output.